avinassh/blag/content/posts/fast-sqlite-inserts.md

 # Busy Loop(?)

 I wanted to get some idea of how much time Python is spending just in loops.
-So I removed the SQL instructions and ran the code:
+So I removed the SQL instructions and ran [the code](https://github.com/avinassh/fast-sqlite3-inserts/blob/d27601a/busy_loop.py):

 - The batched version took 5.5 minutes in CPython
 - The batched version took 1.5 minutes in PyPy (again a 3.5x speed bump)

-I rewrote the same in Rust, the loop took only 17 seconds.
+I [rewrote the same in Rust](https://github.com/avinassh/fast-sqlite3-inserts/blob/47fd81f/src/bin/busy.rs), the loop took only 17 seconds.
 I decided to move from Python and experiment further in Rust.

 (Note: This is NOT a speed comparison post between Python and Rust.
 Both have very different goals and places in your toolkit.)

 # Rust

-Just like Python, I wrote a naive Rust version where I inserted each row in a loop.
+Just like Python, I wrote a [naive Rust version](https://github.com/avinassh/fast-sqlite3-inserts/blob/bdda921/src/bin/basic.rs) where I inserted each row in a loop.
 However, I included all the SQLite optimisations.
 This version took about 3 minutes.
 Then I did further experiments:

-- The previous version had used `rusqlite`, I switched to `sqlx` which runs asynchronously.
+- The previous version had used `rusqlite`, I [switched to](https://github.com/avinassh/fast-sqlite3-inserts/blob/ebce33f/src/bin/basic_async.rs) `sqlx` which runs asynchronously.
 This version took about 14 mins.
 I was expecting this degraded performance.
 But it is worth noting that it performed worse than any of the Python iterations I had come up with so far.
-- I was executing raw SQL statements, switched to prepared statements and inserted the rows in a loop, but reusing the prepared statement.
+- I was executing raw SQL statements, [switched to prepared statements](https://github.com/avinassh/fast-sqlite3-inserts/blob/cbe53fd/src/bin/basic_prep.rs) and inserted the rows in a loop, but reusing the prepared statement.
 This version took about only a minute.
-- Also tried creating a long string with an insert statement, I don't think this performed any better.
+- Also tried creating a [long string with an insert statement](https://github.com/avinassh/fast-sqlite3-inserts/blob/9cc1ea1/src/bin/basic_batched_wp.rs), I don't think this performed any better.
 The [repository](https://github.com/avinassh/fast-sqlite3-inserts) has few other versions as well.

 # The (Current) Best Version

 - I used prepared statements and inserted them in a batch of 50 rows.
-To insert 100M rows, took 34.3 seconds
+To insert 100M rows, took 34.3 seconds. [source code](https://github.com/avinassh/fast-sqlite3-inserts/blob/009694f/src/bin/basic_batched.rs)
 - I created a threaded version, where I had one writer thread that received data from a channel and four other threads which pushed data to the channel.
-This is the current best version which took about 32.37 seconds.
+This is the current best version which took about 32.37 seconds. [source code](https://github.com/avinassh/fast-sqlite3-inserts/blob/bd8414f/src/bin/threaded_batched.rs)

 # IO Time